Choose the right cooking oil for the job.

 Characteristics of Oils

-Smoke Point: Smoke point is the temperature at which an oil begins to smoke—and also the point at which the flavor and nutritional value of the oil are compromised.
+Smoke point.
+Smoke point is the temperature at which an oil begins to smoke—and also the point at which the flavor and the nutritional value of the oil are compromised.
 Smoke point is a critical factor in choosing the proper oil for the job.
-Your cooking method will determine which oil is most appropriate.
-If you are searing or frying, you’ll need an oil with a high smoke point, such as grapeseed oil or sunflower oil.
-Oils with low smoke points, such as olive oil and unrefined walnut oil, are best for low-temperature cooking, such as light stir-frying or baking.
+The cooking method will determine which oil is most appropriate.
+If you are searing or frying, you need an oil with a high smoke point, such as grapeseed oil and sunflower oil.
+Oils with low smoke points, such as olive oil and unrefined walnut oil, are best for low-temperature cooking, like light stir-frying and baking.

-Refined versus Unrefined: Unrefined oil occurs exactly as it does in its plant form—that is, it hasn’t been through any filtering or chemical processes.
+Unrefined versus refined Unrefined oil occurs exactly as it does in its plant form—that is, it has not been through any filtering or chemical processes.
 These oils are simply left in their virgin state after pressing.
 Unrefined oils are typically richer in flavor and higher in nutrients; however, they also tend to have a lower smoke point than refined oils.
 Refined oils—oils that have had impurities filtered out—can withstand higher cooking temperatures.

-Extraction Method: There are many methods for extracting oils from plants or seeds, including the use of chemical solvents and high heat, both of which can damage the structure and nutritional content of the oils.
+Extraction method.
+There are many methods for extracting oils from plants and seeds, including the use of chemical solvents and high heat, both of which can damage the structure and the nutritional content of the oil.
 Most natural oils are extracted without chemicals or heat via one of two methods: expeller pressing or cold pressing.

 Stocking Your Kitchen

-Understanding the different characteristics of oils should help you stock your kitchen properly.
-Ideally, you should stock your kitchen with a variety of oils that serve different purposes.
+Understanding the different characteristics of oils will help you stock your kitchen properly with a variety of oils that serve different purposes.
 Consider having at least three oils on hand:

 - An oil for high-temperature cooking

-- A flavorful oil for specialty dishes and dressings
+- flavorful oil for specialty dishes and dressings

 If you really want to get carried away, you can supplement these three oils with a good baking oil and a “finishing” oil, which can be drizzled on completed dishes for some extra flavor and flair.

-Most kitchens are stocked with olive oil and canola oil, which are both fairly neutral and good choices.
-(However, canola oil has been surrounded in controversy because it is extracted from the genetically modified “rapeseed” and because it is a polyunsaturated oil that may contain transfats.)
+Most kitchens are stocked with olive oil and canola oil, which are both good and fairly neutral choices.
+(Canola oil has been steeped in controversy, however, because it is extracted from the genetically modified “rapeseed” and because it is a polyunsaturated oil that may contain trans fats.)

-Low/Moderate Smoke Point: Olive oil has a moderate smoke point and is a good all-purpose oil.
-Extra virgin olive oil is best for salad dressings or low-temperature cooking.
+Low to moderate smoke point.
+Olive oil has a moderate smoke point and is a good all-purpose oil.
+Extravirgin olive oil is best for salad dressings and low-temperature cooking.
 Avoid frying or roasting with olive oil.

-High Smoke Point: While you may be more familiar with canola oil, grapeseed oil is a light oil with a neutral taste and a high smoke point.
+High smoke point.
+While you may be more familiar with canola oil, grapeseed oil is a light oil with a neutral taste and a high smoke point.
 It is ideal for high-temperature cooking.
-Grapeseed oil is a very basic oil that will likely find its way into more kitchens in the future, especially with the controversy surrounding canola oil.
+Grapeseed is a very basic oil that will likely find its way into more kitchens in the future, especially with the controversy surrounding canola oil.
 Grapeseed oil also works well for baking, when you want no interfering flavors.

-Flavorful Oil: Sesame oil is a flavorful oil with a moderately high smoke point.
-It’s good for stir frying, international dishes, and dressings.
+Flavorful oil.
+Sesame oil is a flavorful oil with a moderately high smoke point.
+It is good for stir-frying, international dishes, and dressings.
 If you always stick with basic oils and want to branch out and get a little more adventuresome in the kitchen, sesame oil is an easy place to start!